What is the Graduate Catalog?

 Can I participate in the Commencement ceremony even though I have not completed all requirements for graduation?

+No. You must have completed all the requirements for graduation to participate in the Commencement ceremony.
 Marshall University observes two Commencement ceremonies each year to honor candidates for associate, baccalaureate and advanced degrees (master’s, specialist and doctoral).
 The Spring ceremony honors students who complete their degree requirements between December and May and is held in May; the Fall ceremony honors students who complete their degree requirements between May and December and is held in December.
 For a detailed calendar please see our Graduation and Commencement page.

 If I do not attend the Commencement ceremony, how will I receive my diploma?